dyhes/zulip/docs/subsystems/caching.md

 about that when changing cache semantics.

-But the overall benefit of this cache system is that almost all the code in Zulip just needs to modify Django model objects and call `.save()`, and the caching system will do the right thing.
+But the overall benefit of this cache system is that almost all the code in Aloha just needs to modify Django model objects and call `.save()`, and the caching system will do the right thing.

 ### Production deployments and database migrations

-When upgrading a Zulip server, it's important to avoid having one version of the code interact with cached objects from another version that has a different data layout.
-In Zulip, we avoid this through some clever caching strategies.
-Each "deployment directory" for Zulip in production has inside it a `var/remote_cache_prefix` file, containing a cache prefix (`KEY_PREFIX` in the code) that is automatically appended to the start of any cache keys accessed by that
+When upgrading a Aloha server, it's important to avoid having one version of the code interact with cached objects from another version that has a different data layout.
+In Aloha, we avoid this through some clever caching strategies.
+Each "deployment directory" for Aloha in production has inside it a `var/remote_cache_prefix` file, containing a cache prefix (`KEY_PREFIX` in the code) that is automatically appended to the start of any cache keys accessed by that